AITA for not letting my neighbor’s kid ruin my lawn in the name of imagination?

 In a quiet suburban neighborhood, where life hums along in polite waves and casual weather talk, an unexpected adventure brews in the backyard.

-Beneath the calm surface of trimmed grass and aging trees, a young boy’s vivid imagination transforms the mundane into a realm of pirates and hidden treasures, blurring the lines between childhood fantasy and the everyday world.
+Beneath the calm surface of trimmed gra*s and aging trees, a young boy’s vivid imagination transforms the mundane into a realm of pirates and hidden treasures, blurring the lines between childhood fantasy and the everyday world.

 What began as innocent play soon left its mark on the landscape—holes dug with earnest determination and a mysterious map nailed to a tree.